kp-bit/xblinds/README.md

 - half
 - full

-The returned status messages are:
+The returned status messages are (changed in v0.7):
 - close
+- closed
 - open
-- half
-- full
+- opened
 - "hostname" is not connected
 - Reconnected
 - Rebooted